Thierry-Dumont/Vintage_Computing/Bairstow/README.md

 been written some years before.

-* **Original/** contains the material from the book (scaned pages), the program extracted from the book and scripts to run it.
+* **Original/** contains the material from the book (scaned pages), the program extracted from the book and scripts to compile it.

 * **Julia/** Bairstow's method in julia.